chpc-tech-eval/scc/tutorial4/README.md

 - Set up a workspace so we can share this information across workflows
 - NFS is set up so that the playbook runs seamlessly across nodes

-We also need to set up an SSH fingerprint on CircleCI so we can `ssh` seamlessly between nodes.
+We also need to set up an SSH fingerprint on CircleCI to `ssh` seamlessly between nodes.

 #### Set Up SSH Key
 Go to your workflow and go to Project Settings.